boostorg/redis/README.md

 * Provides a way to limit how long the execution of a single request should last.
-* The cancellation will be ignored if the request has already been written to the socket.
 * NOTE: It is usually a better idea to have a healthy checker than adding per request timeout, see cpp20_subscriber.cpp for an example.